djonathas/vscode-jsdoc/README.md

 This extension contributes the following settings:

-- `jsdoc.author`: 添加此选项, jsdoc 将自动插入作者
+- `jsdoc.author`: Add this option to Author be inserted automatically

 ## Known Issues